babashka/sci/README.md

 context inside a call to `sci/eval-string`.

 By default `sci` only enables access to the pure non-side-effecting functions in Clojure.
-More functions can be enabled, at your own risk, using `:bindings`:
+More functions can be enabled, at your own risk, by using `:bindings`.
+Normally you would use sci's version of `println` but here, for the purposes of demonstration, we use use Clojure's version of `println` instead:

 ``` clojure
 user=> (require '[sci.core :as sci])